Can you take college classes in high school?

 Is it good to take college classes in high school?

 Taking college-level classes in high school isn’t for everyone.
 Students who want to join the workforce or train for a career at a vocational school don’t necessarily need to take college classes in high school.
 If you know you’d like to attend college after graduating high school, it’s helpful to take college prep classes to help you prepare.
-Through five academically challenging electives you’ll build the skills and study strategies that can help you succeed in higher education.
+Through five academically challenging electives you’ll build the skills and study strategies that can help you succeed in higher education while earning early college credits.

 Will my early college credits transfer when I do finally enroll in college?